odk-x/docs/src/services-managing.rst

   - :menuselection:`Default Locale` - specifies your preferred localization.
 By default this is set to US English.
 If you provide translations for your Data Management Application, this is where to enable them.
   - :menuselection:`Text Font Size` - if checked the text font size will be locked.
   - :menuselection:`Show Splash Screen` - if checked the splash screen image and enable/disable flag will be locked.
   - :menuselection:`Selected Splash Image` - holds the image that will be displayed in the splash screen.
-By default this is an ODK logo, but can be set to your organization's own logo or another image.
+By default this is an ODK-X logo, but can be set to your organization's own logo or another image.

 .. _services-locking-admin-settings: